- Emerging Luzon Philippines Diving Destinations

 Emerging Visayas Philippines Diving Destinations

 Many tourists who want to go diving in the Visayas Region go to Boracay, Cebu, Bohol, or Apo Island in Dauin, Dumaguete.
 Apart from diving, there are plenty of other things to do in Boracay, like parasailing and kiteboarding, making it a well-rounded destination.
 On the other hand, there are many diving spots in Cebu and in Bohol that divers can visit in a short amount of time.
+In Bohol, you can even book Balicasag diving packages and excursions to other Bohol diving spots to make the experience more convenient.
 Like these popular destinations, these underrated destinations in the region will let you enjoy your trip beyond just diving.

 Danjugan Island, Negros Occidental Diving